How to Design Your Own Website in 2026

 ↳ Do your research, see which website platform best fits your needs, and step 1 is done!

-No.2 | How to begin designing your own website
+No.3 | How to begin designing your own website

-STEP 1: You’ll need inspo!
+STEP 1: You’ll need inspiration!

 If you’re going it alone by building your own website, getting inspiration from other sites is an excellent place to begin!
 You can find this inspiration by looking at other websites in a similar industry like yours.
+Evaluate what you like and don’t like about what’s being done on their site.

 “Isn’t this cheating?” you ask.
 “Won’t this make me look just like all the other websites in my industry?”